gkotian/gkotian.github.io/travels/_posts/2010-06-04-sanctuario-de-las-lajas.md

 title: Sanctuario de Las Lajas
 categories:
 - Colombia
-excerpt: I had stayed back in the nothing-much-to-do-in town of Ipiales just to visit the Sanctuario de Las Lajas, and when I saw the majestic church the next morning, I was glad that I had stayed.
-The church was constructed on the side of a mountain with a bridge over a deep gorge with a river flowing underneath.
 ---

 I had stayed back in the nothing-much-to-do-in town of Ipiales just to visit the